GoogleCloudPlatform/serverless-log-trigger-demo/firewall-demo/README.md

 ### Verify the result

-The default whitelist rules from the environment variables are:
+The default whitelisted rules from the environment variables are:

 FIREWALL_WHITE_LIST1: "tcp:0.0.0.0/0:80,443"

 FIREWALL_WHITE_LIST2: "udp:0.0.0.0/0"

 You can create a new firewall rule with a violation such as opening the port 20 for 0.0.0.0/0.
-You will see the rule will be removed shortly.
+You will see the rule being removed shortly.

 ### Enable email notification: